Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Export the complete proof artifact.
 JSON for machines.
 PDF for humans.
 Verifiable by anyone.

-Open trace — events accumulating
+Open trace, events accumulating

-Sealed trace — permanently closed
+Sealed trace, permanently closed

-Proof bundle — the exportable artifact
+Proof bundle, the exportable artifact

 Invoance persists the full event payload alongside the content hash.
-The proof bundle includes the exact data the client sent — not just hashes.
+The proof bundle includes the exact data the client sent, not just hashes.
 This means the bundle is independently verifiable without requesting the original data from anyone.

 Machine-readable.
-Each event includes its full payload, content hash, signature, and public key.
+Each item (event, document, attestation) includes its full payload, content hash, signature, and public key.
 The composite hash and seal signature close the bundle.
 Feed it into automated compliance pipelines or verify programmatically.

 What businesses trace